Alexanderoke/Better-Deals/README.md

 # Better-Deals
 #### Helps users find better priced products from online shopping platforms, Nov 2021
-#### By **Alexander oke-worked on the content page and functionality of the website
-            james Kariuki--worked on the landing page
-            stepen kipkurui---worked on the sign up page Imelda wade--woked on the about us page   *
+#### By **Alexander oke-worked on the content page and functionality of the website,  james Kariuki--worked on the landing page, stepen kipkurui---worked on the sign up page, Imelda wade--woked on the about us page

 ## Description
 The web application is designed to help online shoppers to find specific products they are looking for but at a beter price since different online platforms have different priices for exact same products, Beeter deals web app searches across the shopping platforms and gives the user the exact product at the lowest price an on which platform to find it since the lowest price on platform A might not be the lost in platform B, Better deals solves the hustle of having to spend time browsing across plartforms to find a good deal.